BUTR/BUTR.Site.NexusMods/README.md

 # BUTR.Site.NexusMods

+A multitenant ASP.NET Core Server and Blazor WASM Client.
+Currently, only Bannerlord is supported.

 Features:
 * **NexusMods Mod Link** - link a NexusMods mod to your account to receive crash reports.
 Requires the Url property from SubModules.xml to match the link.
 *Requires log-in.*